roblox-ts/eslint-plugin-roblox-ts/src/rules/no-unsupported-syntax/documentation.md

 -   `globalThis`: This global object is not available in the Roblox environment.
 -   `.prototype`: Accessing the `prototype` property of constructors is not supported and can lead to errors.
 -   Regex Literals (`/pattern/flags`): These are not directly supported.
 Use the `RegExp` constructor instead.
+-   Spread operator (`...`): Not supported for object or array destructuring.

 ## Examples